Rosemary is a Mediterranean herb that thrives in full sun, well-draining sandy soil, and often does need much water.

 Keep reading to learn why your rosemary is dying and how to implement the solutions to save your rosemary…

-The most common reason for rosemary is dying is because of overwatering.
-Rosemary is a drought resistant herb that prefers dryer conditions.
+The most common reason for rosemary dying is because of overwatering.
+Rosemary is a drought-resistant herb that prefers dryer conditions.
 Watering too often creates damp conditions that promote root rot causing the rosemary to turn brown and die back.

 Rosemary is a native to the Mediterranean region of Europe where it thrives in scorching Summer sun, with sandy soils (that dry out quickly) and infrequent rainfall.

-Rosemary require infrequent watering to stay healthy, grow and produce its intense and distinctive aromatic leaves for cooking.
+Rosemary requires infrequent watering to stay healthy, grow, and produce its intense and distinctive aromatic leaves for cooking.

 Due to the rosemary’s drought tolerance, it is very sensitive to the affects of overwatering when cultivated by gardeners and after the first year of planting, rosemary should generally only be watered in times of exceptional drought.

-Established rosemary plants in temperate climates often do not need any additional watering at all, as they can attain all the moisture they require from rainfall, even during the dryer Summer months, if they are planted in garden boarder an raised beds.
+Established rosemary plants in temperate climates often do not need any additional watering at all, as they can attain all the moisture they require from rainfall, even during the dryer Summer months, if they are planted in garden borders and raised beds.

 Pots tend to dry out much quicker (particularly as rosemary prefers full sun) so watering once every 2 weeks is often appropriate in Summer.
 If you are watering rosemary plants more often the once every 2 weeks then you are overwatering rosemary.